How to Spend 24 Hours in Auckland and See the Best Sights on Foot

 Down Jellicoe Street, you’ll find the iconic Auckland Fish Market with fresh fish for sale and the place in Auckland to try fish and chips.
 It features in our 8 Things to Do in Auckland for Foodies.

 Go back to the waterfront to scout out some trendy eateries that will likely entice you back for dinner.
 Cross the Viaduct Harbour Bridge toward the city centre.
-Once you reach Eastern Viaduct, take the time to explore the New Zealand Maritime Museum, which you can learn more about in the 10 Best Museums in Auckland.
+Once you reach Eastern Viaduct, take the time to explore the New Zealand Maritime Museum, which you can book on Klook or learn more about in the 10 Best Museums in Auckland.

 Walk to the Sky Tower via Queen Street, Britomart and High Street